ibm-cloud-docs/EventStreams/quick_setup_guide.md

 * [Step 10: If you need more help](#getting_help)
 {: cli}

-Complete the following steps: {: api}
+Follow these steps to complete the tutorial: {: api}

 * [Before you begin](#prereqs)
 * [Step 1: Choose your plan](#choose_plan)